sav-che/TL-2/Authors/Broome, Christoph Edmund {std. Broome} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 123](https://www.biodiversitylibrary.org/item/103861#page/133/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 123](https://www.biodiversitylibrary.org/page/33266430) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Broome, Christopher Edmund {std.
 Broome}|first entry]] for this author

 ### Author

 \* Broome, Christoph Edmund (1812-1886), British mycologist at Batheaston in the Bristol district, B.A.
-Cambridge, Trinity Hall, degree 1836, lived near Bristol, later at Clifton, from 1848 at Elmhurst near Bath. (*Broome*).
+Cambridge, Trinity Hall, degree 1836, lived near Bristol, later at Clifton, from 1848 at Elmhurst near Bath.
+**Abbreviated name**: *Broome*

 #### Herbarium and types